 Thanks to a descendant of Man Ray, the long unknown identity of the sculptor depicted in this photo was revealed in 2013.
-Paul Hamann (1891-1973) enjoyed brief celebrity during the 1930s when he developed a substance for creating life-masks.
+Paul Hamann (1891-1973) enjoyed a brief celebrity moment during the 1930s when he developed a substance for creating life masks.
 Apparently, the lotion was so pleasant to the sitter that Elizabeth Arden even asked him for the formula.
 Sadly, Hamann had to flee Germany because his activity was denounced by the Nazis as degenerate.
 Subsequently, he was interned on the Isle of Man alongside many refugee musicians and artists.

 According to a catalog by the Warren Gallery announcing an exhibition of Hamann’s Mask Portraits in June 1930, Paul Hamann’s substance